pburtchaell/redux-promise-middleware/docs/guides/chaining-actions.md

 }
 ```

-When handling a promise with `then`, you have access to two values as parameters: (1) the "value" (if the promise is fulfilled) or the "reason" (if the promise is rejected) and (2) the object of the dispatched action.
+When handling a promise with `then`, the parameter is an an object with two properties: (1) the "value" (if the promise is fulfilled) or the "reason" (if the promise is rejected) and (2) the object of the dispatched action.

 ```js
 // fulfilled promise